gokrazy/rsync/README.md

 `gokr-rsync` behind SSH (anonymous or authorized), as command or daemon, or listening directly on the network (on port 873/tcp by default).

-The following known improvements are not yet implemented:

-* Making `gokr-rsync` chroot (and/or Linux mount namespaces when available?) into the destination directory to reduce chances of accidental file system manipulation in case of bugs.

 This project accepts contributions as time permits to merge them (best effort).

 ## How do I know this project won’t eat my data?